ajascha/sc-api/README.md

 # sc-api

+## About
+Businesses around the world are struggling to exchange information in an effective way.
+Different file formats, naming conventions and processes require trading partners to set up customized integrations to transmit and transform similar information.

 Vision: "One-click company integration to handle the complexity of transforming your messages to your trading partners’ preferred formats."

+This open source project is meant to transform information into one standardized format, which allows all connected trading partners to keep

 ## Data to be exchanged
 - Track & trace